 GitHub application forms the bridge between ReviewNB and GitHub.
 It enables user authentication via Oauth2 & let user select repositories that ReviewNB should have access to.

 In this section, we’ll create a GitHub app for your self hosted ReviewNB installation.
-At the end, we require following fields to:
+By the end, we should have following values noted down:

 Throughout this document when we say GitHub account, it can be an individual/org account on github.com or your own GitHub enterprise installation, depending on the GitHub offering you are using.